david-schaller/AsymmeTree/development notes/Math and Algorithms.md

-This file explains the mathematical framework to simulate two-level scenarios currently implmented in asymmetree, and the extension we are implementing to include three-level scenarios with interactions.
+This file explains the mathematical framework to simulate two-level scenarios currently implemented in asymmetree, and the extension we are implementing to include three-level scenarios with interactions.

 # Generalizing AsymmeTree